Class GridGeometry

 public GridGeometry relocate(GridExtent newExtent) throws TransformException

 Returns a grid geometry with the given grid extent, which implies a new "real world" computation.
-The "grid to CRS" transforms and the resolution stay the same than this GridGeometry.
+The "grid to CRS" transforms and the resolution stay the same as this GridGeometry.
 The "real world" envelope is recomputed for the new grid extent using the "grid to CRS" transforms.

 The given extent is taken verbatim; this method does no clipping.
 The given extent does not need to intersect the extent of this grid geometry.